Tag Archives: Consumer Behavior

 Cafe Strada has long been a beloved spot among UC Berkeley students.
 Its prime location inside the campus, cozy patio, and inviting workspaces make it the perfect place for studying alone or meeting friends.

-But for me, Cafe Strada is more than just a popular café.
-It is a personal place tied to one of the most memorable periods of my life.
-In 1999, as an exchange student living at the International House, I often stopped by Cafe Strada in the morning.
-A five-minute walk there was a comforting ritual in a new environment.
+But for me, Cafe Strada is more than just a popular cafe.
+It is a personal place tied to a memorable period of my life.
+In 1999, as an exchange student living at the International House, I often stopped by this cafe in the morning.
+A five-minute walk there was a comforting ritual.

 When I revisited 25 years (!) later, I was amazed that nothing had changed.
 The International House and Cafe Strada remained just as I remembered it.
-While everything around me in Korea seems to change, its steady presence in US felt like a journey back in time.
+While everything around me seems to change, their steady presence felt like a journey back in time.

-Then, I ended up buying more baked goods and coffee than I needed at the cafe, but it didn’t matter.
-Psychologists describe this as nostalgic consumption, where nostalgic memory weakens our desire to make or save money.
-For me, Cafe Strada is more than just a cafe—it is where memory transforms money into something meaningless.
+Then, I ended up buying more baked goods than I needed, but it did not matter.
+When I did this nostalgic consumption, as psychologists argue, my desire to save money was weakened.
+For me, Cafe Strada is more than just a cafe—it is where memory dominates money.

 Reference